 1939 – 1945 / (NAMES) / - SELLACK -

-SUBSIDIARY FEATURES: the war memorial is approached via two stone steps and is enclosed on three sides by a snecked stone wall with two rows of upright coping stones.
+The war memorial is accessed via two stone steps and is surrounded on three sides by a snecked stone wall topped with two rows of upright coping stones.
 The side walls slope down towards the road.
-To each side of the north-east face of the war memorial, set at an angle, is a chamfered stone.
+On either side of the north-east face of the memorial, there are chamfered stones set at an angle.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.